Northern Michigan: Present railroads

 Currently, Northern Michigan's railroad system is a skeleton of its former self.
 After the Chief Wawatam stopped running in 1984, rail lines serving the Straits of Mackinac were soon abandoned.
-In years past, four different railroads served Mackinaw City and St. Igance, and now none are left.
+In years past, four different railroads served Mackinaw City and St. Ignace, and now none are left.

 The remainder of the former Detroit and Mackinac Railway is now the Lake State Railway.
 It operates a line from Bay City to Pinconning where it then branches northeast to Alpena and northwest to Gaylord.

 Portions of the former Pere Marquette Railway, Grand Rapids and Indiana Railroad, and the Ann Arbor Railroad became the Tuscola and Saginaw Bay Railway.
 The main line of this railway runs from Ann Arbor north to Petoskey, with branch lines to Yuma and Traverse City.
 The railroad was renamed the Great Lakes Central Railroad.
 There have been discussions of reviving passenger service along this line.

-Flora and fauna

-Common plants

-Northern Michigan has many tree types including maple, birch, oak, ash, white cedar, aspen, pine, and beech.
-Ferns, milkweed, Queen Anne's lace, and chicory grow in the open fields and along roadsides.
-Forest plants include wild leeks, morel mushrooms, and trilliums.
-Marram grass grows on beaches.
-Several mosses cover the land.

-Common mammals

-Common mammals in Northern Michigan include white-tailed deer, fox, raccoons, porcupines, and rabbits. black bear, elk, coyote, bobcat, wolves, and mountain lions are also present.
-Although not common, the presence of cougars has been persistently reported over many years.
-Fish include whitefish, yellow perch, trout, bass, northern pike, walleye, muskie, and sunfish.

-Common birds

-Common birds are ducks, seagulls, wild turkey, great blue herons, northern cardinals, blue jays, black-capped chickadees, hummingbirds, Baltimore oriole, and ruffed grouse.
-Canada geese may be seen flying over head in spring and fall.
-Less well known birds that are unique in Michigan to the Northern Lower Peninsula are spruce grouse, sharp-tailed grouse, red-throated loon, Swainson's hawk, and the boreal owl.

-The Au Sable State Forest is a state forest in the north-central Lower Peninsula of Michigan.
-Much of the forest is used for wildlife game management and the fostering of endangered and rare species, such as the Kirtland's warbler – there are regular controlled burns to maintain its habitat.
-The Kirtland's warbler has its habitat in an increasing part of the area.
-There is a Kirtland's Warbler Festival, which is sponsored in part by Kirtland Community College.

-The American Bird Conservancy and the National Audubon Society have designated several locations as internationally Important Bird Areas.